 Compels practice of classroom learning - the student’s stake in outcome motivates, not teacher direction; and

 Takes practice into students’ lives, beyond classroom support.

 3) Repair Strengthens the Rationale for Establishing and Integrating Making into the Schools: “Sustainability”

 Energy and momentum around establishing sustainability initiatives in the schools are on the rise.

 Repair squarely addresses environmental issues: The greatest impact every single person can make on the environment is to extend the life of the things they have.
 Repair is fundamental to Reuse.

-Incorporating Repair into the Maker curriculum puts the energy related to sustainability behind establishing Maker initiatives in schools, and integrating Making into schools' larger programs.
+Incorporating Repair into the Maker curriculum puts the energy related to sustainability behind establishing Maker initiatives in schools and integrating Making into schools' basic curriculum.

 4) Thinking / Skills

 Repair calls on most if not all of the skills and thinking processes emphasized in most current Maker educational initiatives.
 Importantly, Repair takes them a step further by virtue of the incremental challenges of working within the tight limitations of compromised materials and functionality, and preexisting structure.